 • $100 application fee mailed or hand-delivered to Belmont Light

 4. Upon completion of facility construction, conduct wire inspection.
-Appointments can be scheduled by calling Belmont’s Office of Community Development – Electrical Division at 617-993-2661
+Appointments can be scheduled by calling Belmont’s Planning and Building Department – Electrical Division at 617-993-2661.

 6. Receive acknowledgement from Belmont Light of Certificate of Completion receipt and, if applicable, a letter from Belmont Light documenting permission to operate.